 No. Anyone who already has a Vermont license does not need to take the Praxis I or Core tests.
 The Praxis II test is not required for a special education endorsement.

 - I took the Praxis tests a few years ago in a different state.
 Can I use those scores or do I have to take the test again?

-If candidates complete tests that have the same title codes as the tests Vermont has adopted and the scores meet or exceed Vermont's passing scores, these scores can be used.
-Candidates should contact ETS and request that an official score report be sent to the Vermont Department of Education using recipient code "8410."
+If candidates complete tests that have the same title and codes as the tests Vermont has adopted and the scores meet or exceed Vermont's passing scores, these scores can be used.
+Candidates should contact ETS and request that an official score report be sent to the Vermont Agency of Education using recipient code "8410."